Chief Executive - Michelle Thompson BEM

 Jemma Austin - Senior Volunteer & Outreach Coordinator

 Jemma coordinates two of Healthwatch Darlington's volunteering programmes - the Health Connector volunteers assist with project work and outreach activities in Darlington aswell as supporting us with providing information & signposting to the local community and listening to service users.
 She also coordinates our young volunteering project 'Youthwatch Darlington' providing young volunteers with confidence and guidance to improve health and social care for young people living in the town.

 Jemma joined the Healthwatch Darlington team in 2014 and is an undergraduate in Business & Management.
 She has worked in the voluntary sector since 2010 and started her career as a Learning & Development Administrator with Victim Support, and over the years she has dedicated her own time as a volunteer.

-Working in the voluntary sector is passion of Jemma's and gives her first-hand experience to enable her to understand the importance of volunteering and the impact volunteers have on local communities.
+Working in the voluntary sector is a passion of Jemma's and gives her first-hand experience to enable her to understand the importance of volunteering and the impact volunteers have on local communities.

 Jemma spends her spare time with her family and is a mother of two young children.
-She has a love for the outdoors/countryside, food, cooking, Netflix, movies, her dog and socialising with her family and friends.
+She has a love for the outdoors/countryside, food, cooking, Netflix, movies and her dog.

 Rachel McCabe - Project Officer